Frequently Asked Questions

 How do I choose a master's adviser?

-All master's students enter the program under the Director of Master's Studies in their departments.
+All master's students enter the program under the Director of Master's Studies.
 If they decide to pursue a research track, the research adviser of that lab generally becomes their adviser.

 How do I match my interests with BME research and curriculum?

-The best way is to find out more about Duke.
-The Pratt School and our deparmental websites are full of information about our research strengths and our world-class faculty members.
+The best way is to find out more about us.
+The Duke BME website is full of information about our research strengths and our world-class faculty members.
 We also encourage you to review news and video of our recent breakthroughs and achievements.
-Follow us on Facebook, Twitter and Instagram.
+Follow Duke BME on Facebook.

-Why not sign up to receive Duke Engineering Now, our free email newsletter?
+Why not sign up to receive our free Duke BME email newsletter?

 We enjoy talking to prospective students.
 Email the BME Director of Graduate Studies for Master Programs (DMS).
 The DMS will be happy to answer your questions and suggest additional sources of information.